GWC-DCMB/curriculum-notebooks/paper/paper.md

-We surveyed learners anonymously after each Club and Summer Experience and found that most felt that their skills in Python programming, problem solving, critical thinking, and collaboration had improved (see Figure 2).
+We surveyed learners anonymously after each Club and Summer Experience and found that most felt that their skills in Python programming, problem solving, critical thinking, and collaboration had improved (Figure 2).
-Furthermore, for the 2019 instance of Club we asked that all participants take a pre-test and a post-test comprising Python coding questions.
-While only five participants recorded their post-test, all of them answered more questions correctly on the post-test than the pre-test (range 1-8 more questions correct out of 11).
+Furthermore, on a 10 question skills assessment during the 2019-2020 instance of the Club, the average increase in correct answers between the first meeting and the last meeting was 4.2 with a standard deviation of 2.8 (N=5 respondents).

 ![**Post-survey responses.** Learners were asked if they felt that their skills in Python programming, problem solving, critical thinking, and collaboration had improved.](skill_plots.png)

-On a 10 question skills assessment, the average increase in correct answers between the first 2019 club meeting and the last 2020 club meeting was 4.2 with a standard deviation of 2.8 (N=5 respondents).
-Fifty-two percent of the 2019 Detroit Summer Experience in Data Science learners (N=19) did not have experience with Python programming.
-Afterwards, on a 5 point scale from 'Not at all' to 'Definitely',' the average answer for  ‘Do you feel like you’ve improved your Python programming skills?’ was 4.6 (standard deviation [s.d.]=1), with 4.2 (s.d.=0.9) for ‘Do you feel like you’ve improved your problem solving and critical thinking skills,’ and 4.0 (s.d.=0.9) for ‘Do you feel like this experience helped you gain self-confidence?'
-In a survey of Club and Summer Experience alumni, 75% (N=20) want to pursue a STEM career.
+We also surveyed Club and Summer Experience alumni and found that 75% (N=20) want to pursue a STEM career.
 62% (N=21) are still coding.
-On a 5-point scale from strongly 'Disagree' to 'Strongly Agree,' the average answer for ‘My participation in GWC impacted my career aspirations’ is 4 (s.d.=0.9), with 4.5 (s.d.=0.6) for ‘Participating in GWC made me feel more confident in analyzing data’ and 3.9 (s.d.=1) for ‘Participating in GWC made me
+On a 5-point scale from 'Strongly Disagree' to 'Strongly Agree,' the average answer for ‘My participation in GWC impacted my career aspirations’ is 4 (s.d.=0.9), with 4.5 (s.d.=0.6) for ‘Participating in GWC made me feel more confident in analyzing data’ and 3.9 (s.d.=1) for ‘Participating in GWC made me